2012 University of Pittsburgh bomb threats: Conclusion

 this all began when you, Nordenberg, put out a $10,000 — then $50,000 — ‘reward’ (bounty) for some young kid who’d pranked the University.
 Remember?
 That REALLY angered us!
 Hey, man!
 This is America!
 We don't treat our kids like that!
 Simply withdraw the 'reward,' and we will end our actions permanently.

 They also claimed to have no ties to any persons of interest Pitt has identified.

-The Pitt News notified the university that it was writing a story about the offer, and the University of Pittsburgh withdrew the $50,000 reward by the morning of April 21, 2012.
+The Pitt News notified the university that it was writing a story about the offer, which led the University of Pittsburgh to withdraw the $50,000 reward by the morning of April 21, 2012.
 Since the morning of April 21, there have been no more bomb threats at the University of Pittsburgh.
 The university's final count of bomb threats was 160, targeting 52 buildings that lead to 136 evacuations.

 On August 15, 2012, it was reported that Adam Busby of Dublin, Ireland was indicted in connection with the e-mailed threats.
 As of November 6, 2013 no updates on Adam Busby's involvement have been published.
 In addition, there have been no indictments whatsoever for the two months of bomb threats at the University of Pittsburgh that occurred before the concluding weeks of threats for which Busby has been indicted.